Your area Not set — showing everywhere

 01

-A community member highlighted a 36% budget increase over five years despite a relatively small student population (232 students), indicating significant fiscal concern from taxpayers.
+A resident highlighted a 36% budget increase over five years for a relatively small student population (232 students), indicating significant fiscal concern regarding taxpayer impact.

-Board position: Deflected responsibility by stating the school district is a separate governmental entity.
+Board position: The Board signaled a hands-off approach, noting the school district is a separate governmental entity.

 medium concern